iml130/iree-template-cpp/README.md

 ### Prerequisites

-Since this template demonstrates how to use IREE compontens out-of-tree, the prerequisites match those of IREE, documented in the [Getting Started on Linux with CMake](https://google.github.io/iree/get-started/getting-started-linux-cmake) guide.
+Since this template demonstrates how to use IREE compontens out-of-tree, the prerequisites match those of IREE, documented in the [Getting started](https://google.github.io/iree/building-from-source/getting-started/) guide.
 Make sure you have CMake >= 3.13.4 and Clang installed.
 GCC is not fully supported yet.

 ### Clone and Build